tusharseth1990/DMS/README.md

 3. any other value(s) you think should be configurable

 ## Prerequisites
-Please make sure you have Java Development Kit (JDK) installed (version 8 or higher).
+1. Please install Java Development Kit (JDK) (version 8 or higher).
+Try v17 for better compatibility.
-Please make sure you have Apache Maven installed.
+2. Please make sure you have Apache Maven installed.
-Please make sure you have the necessary permissions to create and delete files and directories.
+3. Please ensure you have the necessary permissions to create and delete files and directories.
+Note: In some version,you might face issues then try commenting test files,

 # How to clone
 Clone the repository:
 git clone https://github.com/tusharseth1990/DMS.git
+or download the zip file.

 # Building the Application
 Open a terminal and navigate to the root directory of the project.